 The overnight flight had me exhausted but it was hours before check-in.
 Luckily, I was able to shower and freshen up at the hostel.
-I walked over to Queen of Tarts for breakfast and took a seat outside on the patio.
-The vegetarian plate of sunny-side-up eggs, home-cooked baked beans, roast tomatoes, mushrooms and chive potato cake was delicious.
-To drink, a dirty chai latte was just what I needed.
-It was so delicious, I ordered another to go.
+For breakfast, I walked over to Queen of Tarts and took a seat outside on the patio.
+The vegetarian plate of sunny-side-up eggs, home-cooked baked beans, roast tomatoes, mushrooms and chive potato cake was delicious and to drink, a dirty chai latte.
+It was so tasty, I ordered another to go.

 After breakfast, I walked by Christ Church Cathedral taking a few photos of the exterior, then back to the hostel for a nap.
 It's always best to recharge your batteries.
 Vacations are meant to be relaxing, after all.

 Day 1: Afternoon | Marvel at St. Patrick's Cathedral & Explore the Temple Bar Neighborhood

 A few hours later, I stepped outside to visit St. Patrick's Cathedral.
 To enter, it cost a few euros but the free tours are only available on weekdays so I took a quick peak on my own.